Kobe Bryant: The life story you may not know - Magnolia State Live

 Kobe Bryant: The life story you may not know

-It may seem there isn’t much more to know about Bryant, but there’s always a new way to look at his life and legacy.
-Stacker put together a list of 25 facts from Bryant’s life you may not know.
+It may seem there isn’t much more to know about Kobe, but there’s always a new way to look at his life and legacy.
+Stacker put together a list of 25 facts from Kobe’s life you may not know.
 Stacker compiled research via newspaper articles, a documentary, sports websites, and reputable news sites.

 You may also like: Most famous celebrities from the year you were born